 "Whatever they're talented in, whatever they enjoy doing, we find an opportunity for them to really use that to make a difference in the community."
 Since then, 3C has grown into a regional organization thanks to Chirag’s team of youth co-leaders who manage internal organizational strategy, operations, technology, and outreach.
 Their work has resulted in the donation of over 11,000 volunteer hours benefiting more than 6,500 area youth and over 17 local nonprofits.

-One of 3C’s flagship programs, STEAM3D, combines Chirag’s love of the arts with his passionate belief that technology is key to the future.
-STEAM3D workshops teach students how to operate 3D printers – a skill that would otherwise be inaccessible to them.
-Through this, they develop their creativity and discover new talents.
-Chirag sees how technology can offer both possibility and challenges for people trying to navigate the rapidly changing world.
+One of 3C’s flagship programs, STEAM3D, combines Chirag’s love of the arts with his passionate belief that technology is key for the future.
+STEAM3D workshops teach students how to operate 3D printers, helping them develop their creativity and discover new talents.
+Chirag sees how technology can offer both possibilities and challenges for people trying to navigate a rapidly changing world.

 “When everyone is inspired or empowered to be their own changemaker and solve the problems that they face on a daily basis,” he says, “that’s going to really improve our society, make our community even closer, and develop bonds that we need."